HealthCatalyst/healthcareai-py/README.rst

 .. image:: https://ci.appveyor.com/api/projects/status/0qmnsbtxjbcj33nc/branch/master?svg=true
     :target: https://ci.appveyor.com/api/projects/status/0qmnsbtxjbcj33nc/branch/master

-The aim of ``HCPyTools`` is to make it easy to do data science with healthcare data.
+The aim of ``HCPyTools`` is to streamline machine learning in healthcare data.
 The package has two main goals:

 -  Allow one to easily create models based on tabular data, and deploy a best model that pushes predictions to SQL Server.